Nearly-polynomial inverse theorem for the U^d norm in degree d+1

 \subsection{Lower-degree correlation}

 Recall that standard correlation results show that if a polynomial $f$ has a short decomposition in terms of lower degree polynomials, then it has a significant correlation with a polynomial of degree at most $\deg(f)-1$.
-In this section we show that if a polynomial $f$ has a short $\rk^*$-decomposition, then it has a significant correlation with a polynomial of degree at most $\deg(f)-2$.
-This relies on our correlation lemma in Lemma~\ref{lemma:avg-cor}, but here we only assume small $\rk^*$.
+In this section we show that if a polynomial $f$ has a short $\rk^*$-decomposition, then it has a significant correlation with a polynomial of degree at most $\deg(f)-2$.\footnote{Assuming $\deg(f)\ge 3$.
+If $\deg(f)=2$ we only get correlation with degree $\deg(f)-1$, naturally.} This relies on our correlation lemma in Lemma~\ref{lemma:avg-cor}, but here we only assume small $\rk^*$.

 \begin{proposition}[lower-degree correlation] For any $f \in \Poly_k(\F_q)$ with $k \ge 3$,